openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 supports.
 An attacker may send Credential Offers to different custom URL schemes, see if the Wallet reacts (e.g., whether the wallet retrieves Credential Issuer metadata hosted by an attacker's server), and, therefore, learn which Wallet is installed.
-To avoid this, the Wallet SHOULD require user interaction before acting on the received Credential Offer.
+To avoid this, the Wallet SHOULD require user interaction (or establish trust in the Issuer) before fetching the `credential_offer_uri ` or acting on the received Credential Offer.

 ## Untrusted Wallets

 The Wallet transmits and stores sensitive information about the End-User.
-To ensure that the Wallet can handle those appropriately (i.e., according to a certain trust framework or a regulation), the Credential Issuer SHOULD request an Attestation from the Wallet using methods, including but not limited to those defined in [@!I-D.ietf-oauth-attestation-based-client-auth].
+To ensure that the Wallet can handle those appropriately (i.e., according to a certain trust framework or a regulation), the Credential Issuer should properly authenticate the Wallet and ensure it is a trusted entity.
+For more details, see (#trust-between-wallet-and-issuer).

 {backmatter}